Unmasking the Secret Lives of Public Servants

 Laszlo has been specializing in location sound for the past thirteen years.
 His AV career first started in the 1970s at a community cable station.
 After graduating from TV broadcasting at Fanshawe College, his love of film and television has carried him to countless other adventures in features, commercials, series, corporate videos and documentaries.Laszlo Szijarto, Sound

 By day he helps lead protection services at the National Gallery of Canada, ensuring public safety and security.
 By night, Richard transforms into a superhero, er, cosplayer.
 The first character he portrayed was Captain America in May 2012 at the inaugural Ottawa ComicCon.
 In addition to designing and handmaking his own costumes, he also subjects himself to a rigorous regimen of diet and exercise to attain a true superhero physique.
 Richard is also part the League of Superheroes, a charity organization in Ottawa that participates in local children’s event and charities.Richard Wong (Cosplayer)

-By day, he works as a multimedia distributor technician for a Broadcasting Department in the public service.
+By day, he works for the federal public service (we can’t reveal much more than that!).
 By night, he burns, shreds, and smashes stuff to pieces and exhibits it in museums and galleries across the National Capital.
 He’s best known for his gas masks and antler sculptures and can be seen cycling the city in a suit and gas mask.Marc Adornato (Artist)